Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 > :warning: Note the user and password are hard coded inside the yaml file.

-> :hint: Note we use the -local.yaml file.
+> :bulb: Note we use the -local.yaml file.
 This is because this is a demo and we are not using external storage.
 On a production environment, you should consider using volume claims.